Hip Dysplasia in Dogs: What It Is and How It’s Managed

 Obesity

-A dog’s weight also plays a part in triggering canine hip dysplasia.
-The heavier dogs get, the more strain their joints experience.
-Over time, this can deteriorate the joints and make them weaker, increasing the risk of hip problems in dogs.
+A dog’s weight is also a significant factor that increases the risk of canine hip dysplasia.
+The heavier the dogs get, the more strain the joints experience.
+As this goes on, the joints can deteriorate, becoming weaker and increasing the risk of other hip problems in dogs.

 How Can You Tell if Your Dog Has Hip Dysplasia?